FAQs (Frequently

 ~

-Does domestic violence have
+Does domestic violence have an effect on children?

-Often children witnessing abuse blame themselves for
+witnessing abuse blame themselves for problems occurring

-acceptable way to interact with others.
+to interact with others.

 Back